- Create a new image

 - Image Manipulation w/ PIL

-- How to Batch Resize Multiple Images (PIL)
+- Batch Resize Multiple Images (PIL)

-- Finding the Difference (PIL) Between 2 Images (PIL)
+- Difference Between 2 Images (PIL)

 Creating Photo Collages